koldfrontier/dgx-spark-ops/design/cooling-cage/README.md

 all objects at once laid out in a grid — use "arrange all" or assign plates by hand.
 The intended grouping is in `design-notes.md`.

-## Status

-Verified in CAD, **not yet printed.** Fit, clearances, snap-fit strain, assembly paths and printability were all checked against the solid model; see `design-notes.md` for what was measured and how.
-Real-world validation is still outstanding — if you print it, please open an issue with what you find.

 ## License